treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 2. What's the best way to learn the functions we'll need day-to-day like `enumerate` and `range`?
 3. How do you know about all the ways to solve problems in Python?
 Do you memorize them?

-There are dozens of built-in functions and classes, hundreds of tools bundled in Python's [standard library][], and thousands of third-party libraries on PyPI.
+There are dozens of built-in functions and classes, hundreds of tools bundled in Python's NEED LINK [standard library][], and thousands of third-party libraries on PyPI.
 There's no way anyone could ever memorize all of these things.

 I recommend triaging your knowledge: